React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 useLayoutEffect fires synchronously after DOM mutations but before browser paint.
 Use it for layout measurements.

-import React, { useLayoutEffect, useRef } from 'react';
+import { useLayoutEffect, useRef } from 'react';

 function Tooltip({ children }) {